jimhigson/oboe.js-dissertation/main/main.md

 the schemes which map most easily onto our languages are not necessarily the best possible organisation.
-For any multi-packet message sent via a network some parts will arrive before others, at least approximately in-order but viewed from inside a language whose phasing encourages statements to yield single, wholly evaluated results it is comfortable to conceptualise the REST response as a discrete event.
-This establishment of a 'limiting comfort' extends to graphical notations such as UML whose constructs strongly reflect the textual programming languages of the day.
+For any multi-packet message sent via a network some parts will arrive before others, at least approximately in-order, but viewed from inside a language whose phasing encourages statements to yield single, wholly evaluated results it is comfortable to conceptualise the REST response as a discrete event.
+This establishment of a 'limiting comfort' extends to graphical notations such as UML whose constructs strongly reflect the textual languages of the day.
 UML sequence diagrams include the syntax for instantaneously delivered return values but, despite being commonly used to draw network data transfer, provide no corresponding notation for a resource whose data is progressively revealed.

-While the coining of the term REST represented a shift in how we think about HTTP, away from the transfer of hypertext documents to that of arbitrary data, it introduced no fundamentally new methods.
-Similarly building on previous ideas, no new computing techniques need be invented before this dissertation may be implemented.
+No new computing techniques need be invented before this dissertation can be implemented.
 As a minimum it requires an HTTP client which reveals the response whilst it is in progress and a parser which can begin to interpret that response before it sees all of it.
-Nor is it novel to use these parts together to produce a streaming resource interpretation.
-Every current web browser already implements such a schema.
+Nor is it novel to use these parts together to produce a streaming interpretation.
+Every current web browser already implements a similar pattern.
 Load any complex webpage -- essentially an aggregation of hypertext and other resources -- and the HTML will be parsed and displayed incrementally while it is downloading, with resources such as images requested in parallel as soon as they are referenced.
 In the case of progressive JPEG or SVG[^2_Introduction1] the images themselves will also be presented incrementally.
-This incremental display is achieved through optimised software created for the single task of displaying web pages.
+This incremental display is achieved through software created for a single purpose, to display web pages.
-The new contribution of this dissertation is to provide a generic analogue, applicable to any problem domain.
+The contribution of this dissertation is to provide a generic analogue, applicable to any problem domain.

 REST aggregation could be faster